Lists of on-site sewage system professionals

 - Do you charge for extra visits or consultations?

-- What is the price of the following?
+- What is the price of the installation?

 - Do you guarantee your work?
+What is your warranty period?
 Will you complete repairs if there is a problem?

 TIP: For a repair, the installer should inspect the property, look at the soil logs, and determine cause of failure PRIOR to any proposals.